Maria Jane Taylor: Background

 Maria and Hudson are pictured in the center of the "Lammermuir Party" photo in 1866.

 Maria jumped from the burning house in Yangzhou in 1868.

-Maria was the youngest daughter of the Rev. Samuel Dyer and his wife Maria Tarn of the London Missionary Society, who had been pioneer missionaries to the Chinese in Penang, Malaysia and Malacca, where she was born.
+Maria was the youngest and second surviving daughter of the Rev. Samuel Dyer and his wife Maria Tarn of the London Missionary Society, who had been pioneer missionaries to the Chinese in Penang, Malaysia and Malacca, where she was born.
 Both of her parents died before she was ten.
-Maria was the second surviving daughter.
 Born in Malacca, she did not see England until she was two years old.
 Even then the stay was brief and she called China her home.
-Her father died while away at Macau in 1843 when Maria was only six years old.
+Her father died while away in Macau in 1843 when Maria was only six years old.
 Her mother married again but she also died in the mission field at Penang in 1846.
 Maria and her brother and sister lived in England after the death of their parents.
 All three children were raised in England by their mother's brother and they all eventually dedicated their adult lives to missionary work in China.

 Life in Ningbo

 In 1853, aged 16, Maria traveled to China with her sister, Burella, and they lived and worked at a school for girls in Ningbo which was run by one of the first female missionaries to the Chinese, Mary Ann Aldersey, an old friend of their mother.
 It was there that she met and, in 1858, married Hudson Taylor, despite Aldersey's complete opposition.

 Maria Taylor was better educated than her husband and from a different social background.
-She was so fluent in Ningbo that she could read a book in English and then simultaneously translate to speak it to a class.
+She was so fluent in Ningbo that she could read a book in English and simultaneously sight-translate it for a class.
 Her Ningbo dialect fluency meant that she was immediately able to start a small primary school.
 As a married couple, the Taylors also adopted a girl called Lanfeng and took care of an adopted boy named Tianxi in Ningbo in addition to five Chinese boys that Taylor was helping.
 They had a baby of their own that died late in 1858.
 Their first surviving child, Grace Dyer Taylor, was born in 1859.
 Shortly after she was born, the Taylors took over all of the operations at the hospital in Ningbo that had been run by Dr. William Parker.
 In addition to this, they cared for a young Chinese girl named Ensing and five other Chinese boys.

 In 1860, the Taylors went to England so that Hudson could regain his health.
 But for Maria, China was still her home.

 Their second child, a son, Herbert Hudson Taylor, was born in London in 1861.
 More children were born to the Taylors: Frederick Howard Taylor, 1862; Samuel Dyer Taylor, 1864; and Jane Dyer Taylor, 1865 (died at birth).

 In London, Maria helped Hudson to write China's Spiritual Need and Claims, which had an enormous impact on Christian missions in the 19th century.